 An internal competition that serves as an introduction to moot court.

-• Madilynn O’Hara (First Place)
+• Naomi Jaffe (First Place)

-• Madeline Guth (Second Place)
+• Dana Craig (Second Place)

-• OUTLaws Public Service Fellowship
+• OUTlaws Public Service Fellowship

 Awarded to a student who demonstrates a commitment to the LGBTQ+ community at Michigan Law and to LGBTQ+ legal issues as shown through academics, stated career interests, volunteer work, and extracurricular involvement.